 • Work only when and where authorized

-You must contact International Student Services at least 30 days before the end date on your I-20 if you will need additional time to complete your academic program.
+If you need more time to complete your program, contact International Student Services at least 30 days before the end date on your I-20.

 • Transfer Out

-In order to transfer your F-1 status to another institution to engage in a program of study you must coordinate the release of your SEVIS data to your new institution.
-Please contact International Student Services at least 30 days prior to the start date of your new program to discuss the transfer of your SEVIS records.
+To transfer to another institution, you must coordinate the release of your SEVIS record.
+Please contact International Student Services at least 30 days before your new program begins.

 • Reinstatement